sourcemeta/learnjsonschema.com/content/2020-12/core/schema.markdown

 the schema inherits its context-specific or implementation-specific default dialect.

-{{<learning-more>}} It is common to not make use of the `$schema` keyword when working with [OpenAPI](https://www.openapis.org).
+{{<learning-more>}} It is common to avoid the `$schema` keyword when working with [OpenAPI](https://www.openapis.org).
 This is possible because the OpenAPI specification clearly documents what the default JSON Schema dialect is for every version.
 For example, [OpenAPI v3.1.1](https://spec.openapis.org/oas/latest.html#json-schema-keywords) defines the default dialect as `https://spec.openapis.org/oas/3.1/dialect/base`.
 {{</learning-more>}}